This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 How do I print a Matter Receipt?¶

 The automatic production of a Matter Receipt was removed, at the request of users.
 The option to print a receipt is still there, but needs to be selected from the receipt transaction, which can be accessed from Matter Transactions, or searching for the receipt.
-Also note that your client can generate a receipt from the statement of account that you send them (also invoices and credit notes, directly from the statement details in the email).

 In the Cash Book, how can I see to which matter the funds are allocated?¶